rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-01-8ac8523f7f93226f-opening-of-offer-for-sale-for-twamev-construction-and-infrastructure-limited-the.md

 stocks:
 - TWAMEV
 tags:
-- offer-for-sale
+- market-operations
 - ofs
+- share-trading
 - twamev-construction
-- share-trading
-- market-operations
 title: Opening of Offer for Sale for Twamev Construction and Infrastructure Limited
 ---